 The third part describes the project’s execution, providing details about the quality that must be provided, and conditions that must be met before the products can be installed.
 Any testing or inspection procedures will be described in this section, and the methods used to protect the job.

-Now that you know what specifications are, the types, and how they are formatted, let’s look at how to read specifications for a project.
+Now that you know what construction specifications are, the types, and how they are formatted, let’s look at how to read construction specification for a project.

 1. Most specification books will have a table of contents.
 Review this section first, so you know what scopes of work are included in the project.
 You’ll get an overall idea about the work that needs to be done and the project’s scope.
 GC can build most of their bid spreadsheet just by looking at the contents from the specification book.